pydantic/pydantic-settings/docs/index.md

 #> {'this_foo': 'ran the foo cli cmd'}
 ```

-Similarly, the `CliApp.run_subcommand` can be used in a recursive fashion to run the `cli_cmd` method for a subcommand:
+Similarly, the `CliApp.run_subcommand` can be used in recursive fashion to run the `cli_cmd` method of a subcommand:

 ```py
 from pydantic import BaseModel